-The Donald W. Reynolds Library staff hopes that families who use the library will see our facilities as warm, inviting and fun place to be.
-We also hope that children will visit the library develop a lifelong love of books, reading and libraries.
+The Donald W. Reynolds Library staff hopes that families who use the library will see our facilities as a warm, inviting and fun place to be.
+We also hope that children who visit the library develop a lifelong love of books, reading and libraries.
 However, we remind parents and guardians that they are responsible for their children while their children are at the library or attending library programs.

-Parents and guardians are responsible for their juvenile children while their children are at the library.
 Children who are unable to look out for their own safety shall not be left unattended at the library.
-In no event may children 10 years of age or under be left unattended in the library unless they are attending a library program and it specifies that the children may be left unattended.
+In no event may children twelve years of age or under be left unattended in the library unless they are attending a library program and it specifies that the children may be left unattended.